-An applicant has the right to request a review of any adverse decision made about their housing application within 28 calendar days of the date of being notified of the decision if it is felt that we have not taken into account all of the relevant information or if we have made a decision unfairly.
+An applicant has the right to request a review of any adverse decision made about their housing application.
+This must be made within 28 calendar days from the date of being notified of the decision if it is felt that we have not taken into account all of the relevant information or if we have made a decision unfairly.